bill-connelly/rpg/README.md

 ## A high performance python library for displaying visual stimuli on the Raspberry Pi 3 and 4.

 ## Getting Started
 If you are unfamiliar with the Raspberry Pi, an excellent starting guide is provided by the Raspberry Pi Foundation [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).
 Once you have gotten the Raspberry Pi started, you have to choose how you will interact with it, either directly through the monitor attached to it, or via secure shell (SSH).
-We recommend using SSH as it allows the monitor attached to the Raspberry Pi (and used to present stimuli) to be placed in any location.
+We recommend using SSH as it allows the monitor attached to the Raspberry Pi, and that is used to present stimuli, to be placed in any location.
 Furthermore, you can send commands to the Raspberry pi even when it is displaying stimuli.

 To access the your Raspberry pi via SSH, you need the Raspberry Pi on your local network (you may have to contact your system administrator for that to happen).
 Then you need to know your Raspberry Pi's IP address.
-To find this open a terminal press `ctrl-alt-T`.
+To find this open a terminal window by pressing `ctrl-alt-T`.
 Then type `ifconfig eth0` and you should see a printout like this:

 ```
     eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500